davidcsterratt/retistruct/trunk/README.txt

-For the main installation instructions, see retistruct-manual.pdf
+For the main installation instructions, see doc/retistruct-manual.pdf

 Troubleshooting
 ===============